Tuatha Dé Danann

 The Otherworld itself was reached through ancient burial mounds and caves, lakes or springs, or more supernaturally via sudden mists or visions (c.f the archaeological evidence throughout the Celtic world of presumed votive offerings deposited in the ground and in shaft-pits, bogs and lakes – gifts to the gods below?).
 Later it became associated with faraway islands reached by boat or ship.
 While this has been attributed to Classical (Greek and Roman) influences during the Christian literary era it was probably also a continuation of native traditions and these islands may have been simply a manifestation of the undersea aspects of the Otherworld.
 In later folklore mysterious coastal or overseas islands became more prominent especially in Ireland.

 The second - and later - definition of Sí is “Otherworld Residence, Territory” (pl.
 Síthe “Otherworld Residences, Territories”).
-These Síthe were regarded as the Otherworld homes or dwellings of the Tuatha Dé Danann and Aos Sí, while also providing access to their otherworldly kingdoms.
-They were both part of yet separate from the Otherworld as a whole, and in the literature and folklore often represented the homes or kingdoms of particular members of the Otherworld community; and presumably at one stage the most prominent native gods or goddesses.
+These Síthe were regarded as the otherworldly dwellings of the Tuatha Dé Danann and Aos Sí, while also providing access to their otherworldly kingdoms.
+They were both part of yet separate from the Otherworld as a whole, and in the literature and folklore often represented the homes or lands of particular members of the Otherworld community; and presumably at one stage the most prominent native gods or goddesses.

 These many layers of interpretation mean that the translation of the word Sí in the literature or folklore is often dependent on context, with many semantic ambiguities, though it should be noted that Aos Sí is simply the “People of the Otherworld Residences, Territories” (which can be glossed in English as the “Otherworld People, Folk”).